bradyscode/receipt-processor/Readme.md

    ```sh
    dotnet run
    ```
-   This will start the server, typically on `http://localhost:5000` or `https://localhost:7000`.
+   This will start the server, review the command line to find the port the api is running on`.

 3. **Test the API using a tool like Postman or CURL:**
    ```sh